Mobile Software Company Deploys Global Self-Service System

 Technology & SaaS

-A major global software company (MSC) wanted to improve their customer service offerings without sacrificing developer resources.
-The company chose Plum Fuse to handle call routing for customer self-service.
-With Fuse the company was able to streamline IVR development and increase their control over their telephone channel without the need to manage new code bases.
-Fuse’s multi-language support and cloning feature enabled the company to quickly develop and deploy voice applications that met the need of a diverse, global customer base.
+A major global software company (MSC) wanted to improve its customer service offerings without sacrificing developer resources.
+They chose Plum Fuse to build their self-service application and IVR system.
+The company was able to streamline interactive voice response (IVR) development and increase its control over its telephone channel without adding new code bases.
+Plum Fuse’s multi-language support and cloning feature enabled the company to develop and deploy voice applications worldwide.

 No Coding Required